Tyler McGill Music Scholarship Program

 Who was Tyler McGill?

-Tyler was a young Scarborough man who loved music and his guitar.
+Tyler was a young person of Scarborough who loved music and his guitar.
 Sadly, in the summer of 2007, his life came to a tragic end from a senseless act of random violence.
-To rise above the pain of their loss, his family and friends sought the best way to remember Tyler.
-In the end, they chose to create the chance for other Scarborough youth to learn an instrument, play their favourite sounds and enjoy music just as Tyler had.
+To rise above the pain of their loss, his family and friends sought the best way by which to remember him.
+They chose to create the chance for other Scarborough youth to learn an instrument, play their favourite sounds and enjoy music just as Tyler had.

-Having an idea is one thing, to turn it into reality quite another.
-The group decided to take a chance on organizing a fundraising concert in Tyler’s name at Scarborough’s Queen Victoria Pub.
+Having an idea is one thing though, turning it into reality is quite another.
+The group took a chance on organizing a fundraising concert in Tyler’s name at Scarborough’s Queen Victoria Pub.
 So encouraged were they by the results that they organized another concert the next year and every one since.

-Initially various community-based music programs for at-risk youth received the monies raised.
+In the beginning the money raised at the concerts were given out to various community-based music programs for at-risk youth.
 With time there came to be enough money to launch an entire program in Tyler’s name.
 That’s when the group approached YouthLink to run with the idea.
 With that, in January of 2014, the Tyler McGill My First Guitar Program was born.
 That spurred the program to gain even wider support, from Tyler’s family and his friends, their friends, MUSICOUNTS and, in 2017, the TD Bank.
-As a result, today, many young people have the chance to choose from a variety of instruments in order to learn to play their favourite popular music in a group setting led by a recognized musical instructor.
-Tyler would be tickled.
+As a result, today, many young people have the chance to choose from a variety of instruments and learn to play their favourite popular music in a group setting led by a recognized musical instructor.
+Tyler would be touched.